-Becoming a successful laser technician largely depends on the type of training you receive.
+Becoming a successful cosmetic laser technician largely depends on the type of training you receive.

-In most states, you must receive laser technician training to practice your craft.
+In most states, you must receive laser technician training and certification to practice your craft.

-Laser certification also lets your clients know you have been professionally trained and can operate laser machinery.
+Laser certification also lets your clients know you have been professionally trained by an esthetics school and can operate laser machinery.

-Medical aesthetics school is the best place to start if you are considering a career as a cosmetic laser technician.
+Cosmetic laser training school is the best place to start if you are considering a career in medical aesthetics.

 To legally perform cosmetic injectables, however, you must be a medical professional (physician or nurse) and acquire certification from a medical aesthetics school.
-Physicians and nurses can also perform cosmetic laser treatments with the proper training.
+Physicians and nurses can also perform cosmetic laser treatments with the proper training and education.

 Career Opportunities as a Cosmetic Laser Tech

 - A physician’s office.
-Nearly a decade ago, aesthetic treatments were administered by plastic surgeons and dermatologists with several years of experience.
-Now, primary care physicians, obstetricians and OB/GYNs are adding a variety of medical aesthetic services to their businesses, because the treatments are cash based, meaning there’s no insurance hassles.
+Nearly a decade ago, cosmetic treatments were administered by plastic surgeons and dermatologists with several years of experience.
+Now, primary care physicians, obstetricians and OB/GYNs are adding a variety of services to their businesses, because the treatments are cash-based, meaning there are no insurance hassles.

 - Medical spa.
 Cosmetic lasers compliment non-laser treatments like Botox and dermal fillers.
 With recent advances in technology, medical spas are expanding their services to include aesthetically- and medically-based services.

 - Day spa or beauty salon.
 While spas typically focus on relaxation and rejuvenation, they have recognized the need to add these treatments.
-Some businesses hire a physician or nurse to provide cosmetic treatments to clients who might get cosmetic laser and Botox treatments elsewhere.
+Some businesses hire a physician or nurse to provide cosmetic procedures to clients who might get these treatments elsewhere.

 - Niche boutique.
-Small businesses that focus on a single type of treatment can decrease overhead costs all while providing excellent service.
+Small businesses that focus on a single skincare treatment type can decrease overhead costs all while providing excellent service.
 Niche boutiques have become popular for things like laser hair and tattoo removal.
 While these procedures typically require multiple sessions, this can turn new clients into repeat customers.

 - Fitness center.
 Recently, some national fitness chains have begun offering cosmetic laser treatments as part of their in-house spa amenities.
 Fitness centers are capitalizing on their current member base and expanding to non-members to provide a one-stop-shop.